-Qulliq Energy Corporation List all department/corporationLocationVacant or Filled (please specifypositions located outside Nunavut.Indeterminate, term, casual or by extern contract (non-public servant))?
-Contract (non-public servant))?No positions are currently permanently located outside of Nunavut.Personal/unique circumstances have led QEC to seek approval for a few employees to work outside of territory.
-Approval was sought from the GN.
-Approval is provided for three (3) month periods, after which a review occurs and a further three (3) months is provided should circumstances warrant.
+Qulliq Energy Corporation List all department/corporation positions located outside Nunavut.
+Location Location Location Location Indeterminate, term, casual or by extern contract (non-public servant))?
+Indeterminate, term, casual or by external No positions are currently permanently loca Personal/unique circumstances have led Q territory.
+Approval was sought from the GN review occurs and a further three (3) mont EC to seek approval f J. Approval is provide for a few employees to work outside of ed for three (3) month periods, after which a